IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 Attempt at making total_tau positive to mimick non-decay of experimental x: total_tau = 2
 Decay still happens.
 This is because tau only affects rotation of system.
 Here, simulated driving force only dependent on x.
 Clear evidence that x_dot is dependent on theta_dot in actual experiment.

+## Running Collaborators' Frequency FFT Script on Data ##
+Result: Plot of frequency and vibrational displacement against time is exactly the same for omega-z mode of 12mm rotor.
+Shows that data provided was for omega-z mode.
+As time passes, frequency decreases along with vibrational displacement.
+Damping of both theta_dot and x_dot.
+But if energy is transferred from rotation of rotor to vibration of arms, shouldn't x_dot (and thus x) be increasing?
+Question: Existence of other significant curves.
+Noise?